caringforahealthydog.com Dog Breeds The Golder Retriever: The Gentle Scholar – History and Origins

 Golden Retriever

-It wasn’t until the early 20th century that the Golden Retriever began to gain recognition beyond Scotland.
-In 1908, the breed made its debut at a British dog show, where it was entered in the category for “Retriever–Wavy or Flat-Coated.”
-This marked the beginning of the breed’s rise in popularity.
-In 1911, the Kennel Club in England officially recognized the Golden Retriever as a distinct breed, further solidifying its status.
+In the early 20th century, the Golden Retriever began gaining wider recognition.
+In 1908, the breed appeared at a British dog show in the “Retriever – Wavy or Flat-Coated” category.
+This marked the start of its rise in popularity.
+By 1911, the Kennel Club in England officially recognized the Golden Retriever as a distinct breed.

 The Breed’s Journey to America